20 Introduction

 1. Collecting data from multiple sources to construct dataset

-• Acquiring ultra-high-frequency trading data from the databases in Wharton Research Data Services (WRDS)
+- Acquiring ultra-high-frequency trading data from the databases in the Wharton Research Data Services (WRDS)

-To collect data for this project, we’ll use several databases or methods that can be different from the original study.
+Several data collection methods and data sources we use can be different from the ones in the original study.
 This is described in detail in the next chapter.

 2. Preparing data for each task

-Data cleaning is the “dirty work” of data analysis, a time-consuming but indispensable step before each task can be properly done.
+Data cleaning is the “dirty work” of data analysis.
+It is time-consuming but indispensable before each task can be properly handled.

 3. Feature generation from existing information to create the predictors and outcome variables